 Top 10 Best DAB Radios

-He was born in Wiesbaden, Germany 1932.
-In 1955 he began work at Braun, a company at which he became head of design in 1961, and at which he stayed until 1995.
+Dieter Rams was born in Wiesbaden, Germany 1932.
+In 1955 he began work at Braun, and by 1961 he had risen to become head of design.
+He remained there until he retired in 1995.
 Dieter Rams was strongly influenced by the presence of his grandfather, a carpenter.
 Rams once explained his design approach in the phrase "Weniger, aber besser" which translates as "Less, but better"

 While at Braun, he designed and oversaw some of the most influential products of the twentieth century, including radios, shavers and kitchen appliances.
 At the same time, he designed furniture for a small company, Vitsoe + Zapf (later Vitsoe), which is still in production today.

-It is therefore appropriate that Dieter Rams’s first great design success involved not only a details, but a transparent one: the acrylic lid of the SK 4 super phonograph, nicknamed ‘Snow White’s Coffin’.
-This was an inspired idea that not only helped to ensure the great commercial and critical al success of the SK 4 as a product but represents a defining moment in audio design: record players have transparent covers because Dieter Rams thought of it.
+It's appropriate, then, that Dieter Rams’s first great design success involved not only a detail, but a transparent one: the acrylic lid of the SK 4 super phonograph.
+Nicknamed ‘Snow White’s Coffin’, the lid of this record player was entirely transparent, so that users could see the record within spinning as it played.
+This was an inspired idea that not only helped to ensure the great commercial and critical success of the SK 4 as a product, but represents a defining moment in audio design.
+Record players have transparent covers because Dieter Rams thought of it.
 That alone should be enough to earn him a place in the design history books.